BMscis/reach-tutorial/Documentation/Tutorial/Full/NFTeaTutorial.md

 # [NFT AUCTION WITH REACH](https://github.com/BMscis/reach-tutorial/)

-Implementing a NFT auction with REACH on Algorand and Ethereum.
+Implementing an NFT auction with REACH on Algorand and Ethereum.

 ## Introduction

-Welcome to our tutorial on deploying a NFT auction on the blockchain.
-This tutorial will walk you through the process of setting up a NFT auction on the blockchain.
-We will cover the basics of setting up a smart contract, deploying it to the blockchain, and interacting with it to auction off a NFT.
-By the end of this tutorial, you should have a good understanding of how to deploy a NFT auction on the blockchain.
+Welcome to our tutorial on deploying an NFT auction on the blockchain.
+This tutorial will walk you through the process of setting up an NFT auction on the blockchain.
+We will cover the basics of setting up a smart contract, deploying it to the blockchain, and interacting with it to auction off an NFT.
+By the end of this tutorial, you should have a good understanding of how to deploy an NFT auction on the blockchain.
 This tutorial will cover the following topics:

 1. Common Terminologies.